Bloom County: Return

 On July 12, 2015, Breathed posted to his Facebook page a photo with the caption "A return after 25 years.
 Feels like going home."
 The photo showed him drawing a comic strip with the title Bloom County 2015 with Opus pictured in the first frame.
 A fan asked in the comments on the picture if this was in response to Donald Trump's presidential campaign; Breathed responded, "This creator can't precisely deny that the chap you mention had nothing to do with it."
 The next day, July 13, 2015, the first comic of the revived strip was officially posted online, also to Breathed's Facebook page.
 The strip was relaunched under the Bloom County 2015 title, only to be renamed simply as Bloom County at the start of 2016.

 On the return of the strips Breathed stated:

 Deadlines and dead-tree media took the fun out of a daily craft that was only meant to be fun.
 I had planned to return to Bloom County in 2001, but the sullied air sucked the oxygen from my kind of whimsy.
 Bush and Cheney's fake war dropped it for a decade like a bullet to the head.
 But silliness suddenly seems safe now.
 Trump's merely a sparkling symptom of a renewed national ridiculousness.
 We're back baby.

 Breathed originally had no plans of publishing the new strips outside of his Facebook page, commenting that “Newspapers need deadlines, alas.
 Like my departed friend Douglas Adams used to say, the only part of deadlines I enjoyed was the whooshing sound as they sped by.”
 An archive of the new strips ultimately did launch on GoComics, but has not been updated since June 8, 2020.
 A new book was announced in June 2016; Bloom County Episode XI: A New Hope was a compilation of strips from 2015 and 2016.
 Two more books followed in 2017 and 2018, respectively.
 No more books have been published since.

 On April 11, 2022, Breathed posted a new strip on Facebook labeled "Season 33, Episode 3" in the title panel.
 It featured Steve Dallas and Opus in a satire of the MeToo Movement.

 New installments of the strip have been released far more sporadically in recent years.
 In 2023, Breathed only created seven daily strips released between July 23rd and August 13th and did not release any at all for 2024.

-He started posting strips more regularly again on July 9, 2025 in a series where Opus is targeted by ICE for overstaying a tourist visa he got when he initially appeared in Bloom County.
-The strip was retitled The Bloom County Boys for these installments.
+Breathed started posting strips more regularly again on July 9, 2025, beginning with a series where Opus is targeted by ICE for overstaying a tourist visa he got when he initially appeared in Bloom County.

-Incorporating Calvin and Hobbes
+Publication of the strip, retitled The Bloom County Boys, was moved to Patreon in early 2026.
+The full strip is available as a subscription service.

 Starting from 2016, Breathed took on, with permission, the characters from Calvin and Hobbes in an occasional series of strips.